department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/express-care-research/express-care-project-brief.md

 As a Veteran who lives in a geographical COVID-19 hot spot, I need to be provided a way get immediate COVID-19 screening and evaluation from the VA.

-As a VA facility located in a COVID-19 hopspot, I need to be able to screen and evaluate VA patients through a digital medium so that I can limit exposure of VA staff and patients to potential COVID-19 cases and/or allievate need for in-person evaluation this is creating operational bottlenecks.
+As a VA facility located in a COVID-19 hot spot, I need to be able to screen and evaluate VA patients through a digital medium so that I can limit exposure of VA staff and patients to potential COVID-19 cases and/or alleviate need for in-person evaluation this is creating operational bottlenecks.

 ## Goal:
 - Understand how Veterans would seek out immediate COVID-19 evaluation/care